golemfactory/golem-architecture/arch-snapshot/arch.md

 on the market using its REST API.
 The REST endpoint returns a [subscription](#subscription) ID, which can later be used to listen for incoming [proposal](#proposal) events.

-#### 3. Monitor incoming Proposal events and negotiate an Agreement with the most promising Requestor
+#### 3. Monitor incoming Proposals and negotiate an Agreement with the most promising Requestor

 The [Provider Agent](#provider-agent) plays a passive role in negotiations.
 Offers are propagated across the network and received by [Requestors](#requestor).
 The offer is matched locally on the Requestor's node with a [Demand](#demand).